-The "Gift of Tongues" in the Judgment Hour
+The "Gift of Tongues"

 On the day of Pentecost (see Acts 2), God poured out the Holy Spirit upon the apostles and He gave them the gift of proclaiming the Gospel of Jesus Christ in the languages of the many peoples from all over the world who had come to Jerusalem to celebrate the feast.
 This miraculous ability to speak a language other than the native language of the apostles was also given to many of the new converts to Christ and was a permanent God-given ability that stayed with the individual.